-“It was gentle rain, no speeches or music, just thousands of people reading these names on this patchwork of placards up on that wall.
-And I thought to myself, It looks like some kind of quilt,’ and when I said the word "quilt" I thought of my great-grandma... it was such a warm and comforting and middle-American traditional-family-values sort of symbol, and I thought, ‘This is the symbol we should take.’”
+"It was gentle rain, no speeches or music, just thousands of people reading these names on this patchwork of placards up on that wall.
+And I thought to myself, It looks like some kind of quilt, and I thought this is the symbol we should take."

 - Cleve Jones, NPR interview 2016